deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 ## Main screen<br>

   - **Temperature display modes**<br>
   While in run mode, a single click will switch between numeric and graph (10 second history).<br>
   - **Temperature setpoint adjustment**<br>
   Rotate the encoder, the setpoint will be shown, continue rotating to adjust it.<br>
   After 1 second of inactivity it will return to normal mode.<br>
 - **Sleep/Standby modes**<br>
   You can force entering standby mode by clicking and rotating counter-clockwise.<br>
-Repeat to enter sleep mode.
+  Repeat to enter sleep mode.<br>
   To wake up you can make a click (If button wake is enabled) or move the handle (If shake wake is enabled or in stand mode).<br>
   If the display brighntess is dimmed, you can wake up the display by rotating the encoder.<br>
   If the tip reading is higher than 120ºC, it will show a "HOT!" warning.<br>
   - **Tip selection**<br>
   Click and rotate clockwise to show the tip selection.
 Then, long-pressing will enter the selected tip settings.<br>
   It will return to normal mode after 5 seconds of inactivity.<br>
   - **System menu**<br>
   A long click will enter the system menu (Except while in tip selection).<br>

 ---